pythonarcade/arcade/doc/programming_guide/sound.rst

 .. _pyglet_controlling_playback: https://pyglet.readthedocs.io/en/latest/programming_guide/media.html#controlling-playback
 .. _inconsistency_loop_issue: https://github.com/pythonarcade/arcade/issues/1915

+Arcade's functions for :ref:`sound-basics-stopping` are convenience wrappers around the passed pyglet :py:class:`~pyglet.media.player.Player`.

-You can alter the playback of a :py:class:`arcade.Sound`'s data by:
+You can alter a playback of :py:class:`~arcade.Sound` data with more precision
+by:

-* Using properties and methods of a :py:class:`~pyglet.media.player.Player` any time before playback has finished
+* Using the properties and methods of its :py:class:`~pyglet.media.player.Player` any time before playback has finished
 * Passing keyword arguments with the same (or similar) names as the Player's properties when :ref:`playing the sound <sound-basics-playing>`.